 If you make any modifications to your own fuel storage equipment, or to the product stored in the tank, please notify your HSNO Test Certifier.
 The change could negate the validity of your HSNO certification and a new certificate may be required.

 These Codes of Practice should be consulted to ensure all requirements for the design and installation of new storage systems are covered, and that the operation of these new and existing systems meet all requirements.
-Requirements for below ground stationary container systems constructed prior to 1 April 2004 are detailed in HSNOCOP 13-2 but the daily management of them may be undertaken in accordance with the provisions of HSNOCOP 45.
+Requirements for below ground stationary container systems are detailed in the "Management of Pre 2006 Stationary Container Systems up to 60,000 litres" document but the daily management of them may be undertaken in accordance with the provisions of HSNOCOP 45.

 Under the Resource Management Act 1991 (RMA) you're responsible for any spills on your site.
 We strongly recommend that you review and have an up to date Stormwater Management Plan.